airalab/robonomics-wiki/docs/en/deploy-sensor-map.md

 ## Configuration

 Now we will create configuration files.
-For this go to `src` folder and change name of files:
+For this go to `src` folder and rename the files:

 ```shell
 cd src